ONSdigital/eq-questionnaire-validator/doc/decisions/0013-referencing-supplementary-data.md

 ## Proposal

-Introduce a new `supplementary-data` value source to allow referencing supplementary data within the questionnaire.
+Introduce a new `supplementary_data` value source to allow referencing supplementary data within the questionnaire.
 We already support multiple value sources in eQ Runner, such as `answers`, `metadata`, `list` etc. Therefore, we will extend the existing value source feature to support supplementary data.

 **Example supplementary data:**